Thermostats without conjugate points: Introduction

 \end{enumerate}

 \end{theorem}

-In Section \ref{section:examples}, we will show that Theorem \ref{theorem:collapse} (a) is optimal: when $V(\lambda)\neq 0$, it is possible to have $\mathbb{K}=0$ yet $G^*_s(v)\cap G^*_u(v)=\{0\}$ for some $v\in SM$.
-In particular, this implies that the conjecture of Freire and Ma\~{n}\'{e} does \emph{not} extend to the setting of thermostats with the thermostat curvature in place of the Gaussian curvature.
-On the other hand, observe that if $V(\lambda) = 0$ (i.e., the system is magnetic), then $\mathbb{K} = \tilde{\kappa} = \kappa_0$, and $\mu$ becomes an invariant measure for the thermostat flow.
-Thus, Theorem \ref{theorem:collapse} implies the following.
+In \S\ref{section:examples}, we will show that Theorem \ref{theorem:collapse}(a) is optimal: when $V\lambda\neq 0$, it is possible to have $\mathbb{K}=0$ yet $G^*_s(v)\cap G^*_u(v)=\{0\}$ for some $v\in SM$.
+See Figure \ref{figure:three-cases}.
+In particular, this implies that the conjecture of Freire and Mañé does \emph{not} extend to the setting of thermostats with the thermostat curvature in place of the Gaussian curvature.
+However, observe that if $V\lambda = 0$ (that is, the system is magnetic), then $\mathbb{K} = \tilde{\kappa} = \kappa_0$ and $\mu$ becomes an invariant measure for the thermostat flow.
+Thus, Theorem \ref{theorem:collapse} implies the following result.

 \begin{corollary} Let $(M,g,\lambda)$ be a magnetic system with $\kappa_0 \leq 0$.
 We have $\kappa_0 = 0$ if and only if $G_s^* = G_u^*$ everywhere. \end{corollary}